I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I

 - Fast forward to 2013, and here’s Johnny Depp, festooned in extravagant bling and face paint, and playing the role of Tonto.
 The movie is The Lone Ranger, and guess what, Johnny Depp is bare chested.

-Manitonquat also goes by the name Medicine Story and says he is a spiritual elder of an Indian tribe.
+- Manitonquat also goes by the name Medicine Story and says he is a spiritual elder of an Indian tribe.
 He has a lecture, retreat gig in New Age philosophy based on a claimed connection to the Wampanoag Nation.
-The U.S. government does not recognise this claimed association.
+The U.S. government does not recognize this claimed association.
 Manitonquat’s Massachusetts birth certificate of 1929 has him registered as Francis Story Talbot.